 This committee considers the appeal of the decisions given by JMARC.
 It is made up of different representatives from ASPA and Human Resources.

 The Merit Audit Committee (MAC) has the authority to perform a systematic assessment of the effectiveness of any College/Unit merit process.
 The MAC makes recommendations which will be forwarded to both the ASPA Executive and Human Resources for consideration.
 ASPA has four representatives on the MAC.

 This committee has the responsibility of negotiating the collective agreement with Management.
 It is comprised of two of: president, past-president or president elect and two representatives from the membership.

 The Research Committee facilitates the collection of information and issues from the membership.
 The Committee will send out nine (9) surveys throughout the year.
 These will consist of both one (1) minute surveys and a census survey that will assist ASPA in getting to know their membership better.

-The Communications, Newsletter and Public Relations Committee oversees the ASPA Advocate website and newsletter.
-The newsletter is distributed monthly in an e-style format.
-In addition the Committee is consulted on all communication to the membership and creates a newsletter four times a year.
+The Communications Committee oversees the ASPA Advocate website and newsletter.
+The Committee is consulted on all communication to the membership and creates a newsletter four times a year.